 One unnamed studio executive concedes that DVD and Blu-ray sales are fundamentally title-driven: rental release windows are irrelevant to those who already desire to add a hit title such as âInceptionâ to their home shelf.
 Whatâs more, despite Blockbuster promoting its four-week exclusives in a national marketing campaign, the chain has failed to gain a footing against Netflix or Redbox.

 With its reorganization plan foundering for want of cash, Blockbuster Inc. may ask a bankruptcy judge next week to approve bidding procedures for a sale of the company, the Wall Street Journal reports.

-Investor Carl Icahn and hedge fund Monarch Alternative Capital â both Blockbuster creditors that were said to have supported the chainâs call for an additional cash infusion in January â are the two leading candidates to purchase the company.
+Investor Carl Icahn and hedge fund Monarch Alternative Capital â both Blockbuster creditors that were said to have supported the chainâs call for an additional cash infusion in January â are the to purchase the company.
 The price could top $300 million, plus assumption of liabilities such as store leases.

 Blockbuster entered bankruptcy in September 2010; according to the Journal, some bondholders fear the protracted reorganization is reducing the companyâs chances of becoming a bona fide competitor to the likes of Netflix.

 Several store owners tell of their holiday-season business being up by nearly 15%, as relayed by Ted Engen of the Video Buyers Group trade organization to Home Media Magazine. âFrom our numbers, the buy/sell/trade business is up among our members,â he says.

 Indie stores credit the windowing policy of several major studios as having a positive effect during the holidays, even as delayed availability of new releases purportedly curtailed Redboxâs revenue.Â But analysts say that other factors, such as seasonally strong sell-through, played a role.